Peggy’s Cove Lighthouse Photography

 Rustic unserviced sites (with water taps nearby)

-Rhubarb is it if you want fresh, locally sourced food served in a casual atmosphere among friends.
+Rhubarb is the place to go if you want fresh, locally sourced food served in a casual atmosphere among friends.
 We loved the portabella burger.
-The atmosphere is oh-so comfortable.
-We all enjoyed our meal, and the service was amiable, fast, plain old, and excellent.
+The atmosphere is oh-so-comfortable.
+We all enjoyed our meal, and the service was amiable, fast, plain, old, and excellent.
 When the weather is just right, sit on the porch and enjoy the beauty of the ocean and the surrounding area.

 8650 Peggy’s Cove Road, Indian Harbour, Nova Scotia, Canada.